DavidePedrotti/On-Demand-SDN-Slicing/README.md

 # On-Demand SDN Slicing
-TODO: there are many duplicated descriptions, try to unify them if possible

 TODO: add a brief description of the project (mentioning comnetsemu, mininet, ryu, etc.)

 ## Table of Contents